cloudchipr/cli/README.md

 <!-- gcp -->
 ## GCP
 When executed, c8r will check GOOGLE_APPLICATION_CREDENTIALS environment variable which should contain path to the service accounts credentials key file in json format.
-Please find our recommended list of commands to create GCP service account, generate a key and create role bindings at the bottom of this README.
+Please find our recommended [list of commands](#gcp-service-account-steps) to create GCP service account, generate a key and create role bindings.
 For more details please check GCP authentication documentation [here](https://cloud.google.com/docs/authentication/getting-started).

 Alternatively, Application Default Credentials (ADC) method could be used, which will generate a json file in ```~/.config/gcloud/``` directory.